Anondo/Django/README.md

 and every view in this file.
 Our first view(and only for this project) should look like this:<br>
 ![view](https://github.com/Anondo/Django/blob/master/img/view.png)<br>
 As you have guessed the views are basically functions or classes which takes in a request as parameter from the client-side and formulates a response and sends that response back to the server, to the url address it is mapped with.
-The function HttpResponse takes a response as a parameter.
+The class HttpResponse takes a response as a parameter.
 The function render is used to send templates and its contents, we will see that later(maybe).<br><br>
 So now that we have our required view, lets map it with a URL.